Trachylepis nancycoutuae

-Trachylepis nancycoutuae, also known commonly as Nancy Coutu's mabuya and Nancy Coutu's skink, is a species of lizard in the family Scincidae.
+Trachylepis nancycoutuae, also known commonly as Nancy Coutu's mabuya and Nancy Coutu's skink, is a species of lizard in the subfamily Lygosominae of the family Scincidae.
 The species is endemic to Madagascar.

 Etymology

 The specific name, nancycoutuae, is in honor of American Peace Corps volunteer Nancy Coutu (1967–1996), who was murdered in Madagascar by cattle thieves.

 Habitat

-The preferred natural habitats of T. nancycoutuae are rocky areas and shrubland, at altitudes of 700–750 m.
+The preferred natural habitats of Trachylepis nancycoutuae are rocky areas and shrubland, at altitudes of 700–750 m.

 Reproduction

-The mode of reproduction of T. nancycoutuae is unknown.
+The mode of reproduction of Trachylepis nancycoutuae is unknown.